evidence-dev/northstar-report/pages/index.md

 ## 3. Capacity

-It is important to manage our capcity:
+It is important to manage our capacity:
-- **Enough**: So that we deliver short lead-times for our customers
+- **Enough**: So we deliver short lead times for our customers
-- **Not too much**: So that we don't pay for unused capacity
+- **Not too much:** So we don't pay for unused capacity

 <Alert status=warning>
   Utilisation reporting is WIP